Content

-An allergic reaction has many manifestations, and we all know them well: rhinitis, lacrimation,products for allergies itching, rash, redness, cough, swelling of mucous membranes, nausea, and many others.
+An allergic reaction has many manifestations, and we all know them well: rhinitis, lacrimation, itching, rash, redness, cough, swelling of mucous membranes, nausea, and many others.
 Moreover, the manifestations of an allergy to the same substance in different people may differ not only in the intensity of the reaction - the symptoms themselves may be different (for example, one with an allergy to eggs starts vomiting, and the other has a skin rash).
 At the same time, different types of allergic reactions can have similar symptoms.
 So how do you understand which specific allergen the immune system reacted to?
 One of the diagnostic methods that can answer this question are skin tests, which will be discussed in this article.

 Anyone who has experienced an allergic reaction should visit an allergist.
 Only a specialist will be able to determine with maximum accuracy which substance caused the immune response.
 Diagnosis includes a number of activities: a detailed survey of the patient, skin allergy tests, a blood test for the level of immunoglobulin E, a blood test for allergens, provocative tests.
 Such an integrated approach allows you to reliably identify the allergen and select an effective treatment regimen.